dennisschroeder/thoughts-on/Complexity_in_Software_engineering.md

 By treating the product development process not as an experiment, with a clear hypothesis and feedback mechanism to evaluate the hypothesis, we can increase the risk of introducing unnecessary features and therefore, create overly complex systems.

-**If we do not test (gathering feedback from users) our features, they are always accidentally complex** because you don't know if you need it.
+**If we do not test (gathering feedback from users) our features, they are always accidentally complex** because you don't know if you need them.
 Don't rely on assumptions and guesses.
-Start with your best guess an quickly gather data to evaluate the value.
+Start with your best guess and quickly gather data to evaluate the value.
 Falsify your hypothesis.
 You might not be able to find causation but at least the data in combination with user feedback will give you signals, hints, and stuff to further investigate on.

 **Simply, do lean experimentation**: